dms-vep/Nipah_Malaysia_RBP_DMS/docs/pipeline_information.md

 # Pipeline Information

-The lentivirus-based deep mutational scanning platform relies on obtaining relative frequencies of different protein variants that enter cells after applying selection to the libraries.
+The lentivirus-based deep mutational scanning platform relies on obtaining relative frequencies of different receptor binding protein variants that enter cells after applying selection to the libraries.
 By comparing mutation frequencies before and after selections, we can determine the effects of mutations on different phenotypes.

 Calculating the relative frequencies of thousands of variants is not trivial.
 We rely on two different sequencing technologies to obtain the necessary data.
 - PacBio long-read sequencing to link barcodes to specific mutations in the receptor binding protein.